-A school-centered, goal-directed, family supportive counseling service provided to students who have emotional and behavioral characteristics that interfere with their ability to function at their highest academic and social levels.
-Services are based on student's needs and may include Behavior Modification, Group Psychotherapy, Individual Psychotherapy, Family Support, Psychosocial Rehabilitative Services, and Crisis Management.
+A school-centered, goal-directed, family supportive counseling service is provided to students who have emotional and behavioral characteristics that interfere with their ability to function at their highest academic and social levels.
+Services are based on students' needs and may include Behavior Modification, Group Psychotherapy, Individual Psychotherapy, Family Psychotherapy, Family Support, Psychosocial Rehabilitative Services, and Crisis Management.
 The overall goals of services to students are to help them understand the meaning of their behavior so that they begin to address emotional needs and responses, and make positive changes, as well as to teach them to channel anxiety and aggression or other negative emotions appropriately and constructively.
 The students learn new skills and to monitor and adjust their own behavior and interactions with others, achieving greater gains academically and socially, with resulting increased achievement and attendance.
-In addition, family support and guidance is provided to educate the caregivers about the effects of their attitudes and behaviors on their children and to give the families a stronger understanding of what is happening with their child.
+In addition, family support and guidance are provided to educate the caregivers about the effects of their attitudes and behaviors on their children and to give the families a stronger understanding of what is happening with their child.
 Families are aided in finding successful ways to interact with their severely emotionally and behaviorally challenged children.

-Staff members are present in the schools five days a week during the school hours, and beyond, if needed.
+Staff members are present in the schools five days a week during the school hours and beyond, if needed.
 Staff are an integral part of the school community and are involved in meetings regarding students (e.g., IEP, BIP, MDR), crisis situations that may involve children not involved with the program (as school administration expresses the need), and other non-academic programs (assemblies, special teams).
-Throughout the year, counselors and behavior interventionists are provided with the opportunity to participate in clinical professional development training.

-During the 2020-2021 school year, RBHS provided the above listed services regularly in 55 schools and programs.
+During the 2019-2020 school year, RBHS provided the above listed services regularly in 54 schools and programs.
 As part of a school team, RBHS staff assisted with the completion of threat and suicide assessments on a regular basis.
 The RBHS staff were called upon to provide homebased services to several students.
-Three Master of Social Work Interns from the University of South Carolina and one from Simmons College completed their field placements in the RBHS program.
+Two Master of Social Work Interns from the University of South Carolina completed their field placements in the RBHS program.
 The RBHS Coordinators work closely with South Carolina Department of Education and Department of Health and Human Services to ensure compliance with state Medicaid standards.

-Due to the ramifications of the Coronavirus-COVID, virtual services were rendered to students and their families as appropriate.
+During the Coronavirus-COVID-19 emergency, Telehealth services were rendered to students and their families.
 Contact was made via phone, e-mail, and virtual meeting technology.